 Introduction | History of Arabic Philosophy

-Arabic Philosophy refers to philosophical thought in the Arab world that spans Persia, the Middle East, North Africa, and Iberia, although, as a particular centre of intellectual endeavour, Persian Philosophy is often treated separately.
-Some schools of Arabic thought, including Avicennism and Averroism are also often considered within the traditons of Western philosophy.
+Arabic Philosophy refers to philosophical thought in the Arab world that spans Persia, the Middle East, North Africa, and Iberia, although, as a particular center of intellectual endeavor, Persian Philosophy is often treated separately.
+Some schools of Arabic thought, including Avicennism and Averroism are also often considered within the traditions of Western philosophy.

 The first great Arab thinker is widely regarded to be al-Kindi (801 - 873 A.D.), a Neo-Platonic philosopher, mathematician and scientist who lived in Kufa and Baghdad (modern day Iraq).
 After being appointed by the Abbasid Caliphs to translate Greek scientific and philosophical texts into Arabic, he wrote a number of original treatises of his own on a range of subjects, from metaphysics and ethics to mathematics and pharmacology.
 Much of his philosophical output focuses on theological subjects such as the nature of God, the soul and prophetic knowledge.

 His near-contemporary, the Persian (or possibly Central Asian) polymath al-Farabi (872 - 950 A.D.), made use of the logical treatises of Aristotle and the practical political philosophy of Plato, and employed arguments for the existence of God which would only make their way into the Christian tradition in the 13th Century.
 He is credited with over one hundred works and his output, aimed at synthesis of philosophy and Sufism, paved the way for Avicenna's later work.